Vyral/betsy-birdsong/_posts/2019-12-05-watch-out-for-these-6-home-selling-mistakes.md

 {% include pullquote.html %}

 **4\.
 Forgetting to declutter.** I know that decluttering isn’t necessarily fun, but not doing so is a huge mistake.
 A cluttered home doesn’t show well in photographs and can put buyers off before they even decide to come view your home.
-Put unneeded possessions into storage, or else throw them out or donate them.<br>**5\.
+Put unneeded possessions into storage, or else throw them out or donate them.

+<br>**5\.
 Not allowing enough access to your home.** Buyers want to see your house when they want to see it, not when it’s convenient for you.
-As a home seller, your job is to make sure your home is ready to show; we can ask for a 24-hour notice from potential buyers who want to come see it, but if they’re only in town for one day, you’ll need to have it ready for them.<br>**6\.
+As a home seller, your job is to make sure your home is ready to show; we can ask for a 24-hour notice from potential buyers who want to come see it, but if they’re only in town for one day, you’ll need to have it ready for them.

+<br>**6\.
 Getting emotional.** I know that you’ve made wonderful memories in your home, and it may be sad to leave that house, but you can’t get emotional about it.
 If you want to sell your home, you need to be realistic about what you’ll get for it given its condition.

 As a final note to my home sellers: I guarantee that if you list your house with me, I’ll have it sold within 45 days or else I’ll pay you $1,500.
-I’m very confident about what we do here at the Birdsong Group.
+I’m very confident about what we do here at The Birdsong Group.

 If you have any questions about selling your home or real estate in general, don’t hesitate to reach out to me.
 I’d love to hear from you.

-&nbsp;